tonirturro/angularJS-to-angular/README.md

 * step14 : Remove AngularJS references.
 * step15 : Use the Angular CLI tool.
 * appendixA : Create distributable bundle.
+* appendixB : Use the right build for distributable bundle.

 To go to a particular step: